 Alberta continued to be the primary destination for investment in Canada directed to the mining, quarrying and oil and gas extraction sector.
-For example, from 2010 to 2015, Alberta’s share of Canada’s sector investment accounted for at least 63% in every calendar year.
-Preliminary actual data for 2016 indicated that while Alberta's share of Canada's sector investment declined to 57%, Alberta still accounted for a majority of all of Canada's investment in the sector.
+For example, from 2010 to 2015, Alberta’s share of Canada’s sector investment accounted for at least 63% in every calendar year, and was at 59% in 2016.
+Preliminary actual data for 2017 indicated that while Alberta's share of Canada's sector investment declined to 56%, Alberta still accounted for an absolute majority of all of Canada's investment in the sector.
 Therefore, any significant investment swings in Alberta have major impacts on Canada’s results.

 The significant oil price decline in late 2014 has not prevented the total mining, quarrying, and oil and gas extraction sector investment in Alberta in 2014 from setting an all-time Alberta record at $61 billion.
 However, the price decline has impacted the industry since then.
-In 2015, Alberta experienced a significant decline in investment in this sector, down to $40.3 billion, or a 34% year-over-year decline.
-Preliminary actual results point to a further decline in 2016, at $25.8 billion, an estimated 36% decline from the 2015 level.
+In 2015, Alberta experienced a significant decline in investment in this sector, down to $40.3 billion, or a 34% year-over-year decline, followed by a further decline of 30% down to $28.3 billion in 2016.
+Preliminary actual results for 2017 show that investment declined by another 6% to $26.5 billion.

-From 2015-2016, as indicated above, preliminary actual results for Alberta indicate a decline of 36% in the sector’s investment from 2015 to 2016.
-The decline for Saskatchewan was estimated to be even more significant at 41%.
-Newfoundland's investment in the sector declined by 7% from 2015 to 2016, while British Columbia's went up 6%.
+From 2016-2017, as indicated above, preliminary actual results for Alberta indicate a decline of 6% in the sector’s investment.
+The decline for Saskatchewan was estimated at about 1%.
+Newfoundland's investment in the sector declined by 25% from 2016 to 2017, while British Columbia's went up by about 31%.